aichholzer/salvus/README.md

 ```

 Safely `set`, `get` and `remove` any property, in any object. *Anywhere.*
-Say goodbye to `undefined` exceptions and having to probe multiple properties to get what you actually want, let `Salvus` handle it for you.
+Say goodbye to those (ugly and unfriendly) `undefined` exceptions and having to probe multiple properties to get what you actually want, let `Salvus` handle it for you.

 ### API